tapir-test/tapir-website/_docs/usingtapir/Assertions.md

 In our example we would like to provide assertion for *java.io.File*.
 As this is already provided by *org.assertj.core.api.Assertions*, we do not have to implement this by ourselves.

 With *includes* and *excludes* you select/deselect the assertThat-method by the type of their first parameter.
-So for our File assertion this is all we need to so.
+So for our File assertion this is all we need to do.

 ``` xtend
 import de.bmiag.tapir.assertion.annotation.AssertJAssertionsWrapper